cmendez20/notes/topics/100_days_of_code.md

 Today, I finished the ES6 section of freeCodeCamp's JavaScript section.
 It wasn't so bad, but there are some things that I need to review, such as destructuring, modules, promises, and many more abstract terms.
 But, I'm making progress and tomorrow I began their regular expressions curriculum which I'm pretty nervous about...
 Last Day of May!!

+### Day 10: June 1, 2020

+Finished regular expressions section of JavaScript.
+It was very confusing, but I learned how powerful regex can be to help parse data and strings.
+Tomorrow, I start to learn about debugging, and hopefully, start the data structures section of FCC.